wentallout/cult-hunter/README.md

 ## BIG SECRET
 No one knows where Nameless comes from.
 His master picks him up in the street.
 He has no parents.
 The Cult already assume he's 99% not human.
 Maybe he's an interdimensional being that comes here because of boredom.

+One possible theory: the universe senses this massive unbalanced power cause by the 12 Cults so it send an extremely powerful guardian to fix it.

 ## Gameplay (I need to learn how to code)
 I want the game to be a Roguelike with RPG elements.
 EX: if player lose on that stage, they only lose their "charms" (temporary boost items), they always keep their weapons, skills, levels,...